 You've got to try making this bright pink soup, so vibrant, almost an electric pink!
 Refreshing and cooling to eat on a hot summer's day.
 Full of vitamins and vegetables, you might never make Gazpacho again.
 Bon Appetit! Приятного аппетита!

 Cold Beet Soup - Holodnik (холодник)

 - 3 large beets about 1kg or 2 lbs

 - 1 litre beet stock water reserved from boiled beets

 - Peel the beets and boil them until they are cooked and soft (easily pierced with a fork).
 This will take around 40 minutes, depending on the size of the beets.
 Reserve 1 litre of the liquid for your soup.
 Grate the beets and set aside.

-- Finely chop the cucumbers, 6 hard boiled eggs and the green onions.
-Cut 4 hard boiled eggs in half lengthwise and set aside.
+- Finely chop the cucumbers, green onions and 6 of the hard boiled eggs.
+Slice the remaining 4 hard boiled eggs in half lengthwise and set aside.

-- In a pot, combine the kefir, lemon juice and the reserved water from the beets.
-Add the salt and taste.
-Adjust if necessary.
+- In a pot, combine the kefir, lemon juice and the beet stock.
+Season with salt and adjust to taste.

-- Add the grated beets, cucumber, chopped eggs, green onions, mix together and refrigerate in the frige until cold.
+- Mix in the grated beets, cucumber, chopped eggs, green onions, and refrigerate in the frige until cold.

 - Serve with ½ egg in each bowl, along with a generous dollop of sour cream and dill.
 Enjoy.